 When you choose a home warranty from First American, you get industry-leading coverage backed by the First American name.
 We’re committed to providing superior value, and with over 35 years of home warranty experience, we have the strength and stability to honor our commitments to you.

 We offer plans to fit almost every budget, and coverage and options to make sure your home – and budget – is protected.
-See how easy it is to compare our home warranty plans and find the right coverage for your home.
+See how easy it is to check out our home warranty cost comparisons and find the right coverage for your home.

 * Some plans purchased as part of a real estate transaction will protect you from unknown pre-existing conditions – if, when coverage begins, the defect wasn’t known or could not have been reasonably observed by looking at or operating the system or appliance.